Career

 • I understand that you’re unsure about having an employee work remotely full time – what additional information about my productivity or work ethic over the last year can I give you?

-• Are you open to a trial work from home period with a re-evaluation at the end?
+• Are you open to a trial work-from-home period with a re-evaluation at the end?

 Sometimes, when we think we’re butting up against a wall, we’re really just triggering someone’s fears or even their misunderstandings.
 Let your boss know that you understand their point of view and make an effort to help walk them through some of that anxiety.

-Just in case: start updating your resume
+Just in case, start updating your resume

 While you’re here with me, can I ask you a pointed question?